 Prior to individual private practice, she created and implemented programs for several institutions, specifically in addictions and education, gaining vast experience with diagnosis and treatment of depression, anxiety, substance abuse, addiction, eating disorders, weight loss, personality disorders, learning disabilities, AD/HD, and career assessment.

-Dr. Christina Tsonas Doro, Licensed Psychologist, works with a diverse population of clients in individual, couple, family, and group settings.
+Dr. Christina Tsonas Doro, Licensed Psychologist and Director of Program Development, works with a diverse population of clients in individual, couple, family, and group settings.
 Finding it fundamental to use a client centered approach in therapy, she helps clients develop an understanding of their life circumstances through their own unique and personal context.

 Prior to joining the Motivational Institute for Behavioral Health, LLC, she gained experience and training in diverse organizations, focusing on the assessment and treatment of adolescents and adults with anxiety and mood disorders.
 She is well-versed in Dialectical Behavior Therapy and Acceptance and Commitment Therapy.
 She received specialized training in the treatment of individuals who have experienced either a single incident trauma or chronic childhood abuse.
 Gaining experience also with the wide array of concerns associated with trauma survival, such as substance abuse, disordered eating, self-esteem issues, and interpersonal difficulties.